Conradmitchell465/browserd/packages/stream-consumer/README.md

 ## Running

-How to get the stream-provider up and running. ⚙
+How to get the stream-consumer up and running. ⚙

 ### Docker
-> Note: Your `.env` file should be in the project directory (next to `package.json`) - for more details see the [Configuration](#configuration) section above.
+> Note: Your `.env` file should be in the stream-consumer package directory (next to `package.json`) - for more details see the
+[Configuration](#configuration) section above.

 You'll need [docker](https://docs.docker.com/install/) to build and run.
 Once you have it, you can build and run:

 ```
 # build the container (and source)
--- docker build . -t stream-provider:local
+docker build . -f packages/stream-consumer -t browserd-consumer:local

 # run
--- docker run -it --env-file .env browserd:local
+docker run -it --env-file ./packages/stream-consumer/.env browserd-consumer:local
 ```

 ### Locally

-> Note: Your `.env` file should be in the project directory (next to `package.json`) - for more details see the [Configuration](#configuration) section above.
+> Note: Your `.env` file should be in the stream-consumer package directory (next to `package.json`) - for more details see the
+[Configuration](#configuration) section above.

 You'll need [`Node LTS (v10.x.x)`](https://nodejs.org/en/) and `npm` (bundled with the node installer`) to build and run.
 Once you have those, you can install dependencies and run:

 ```
-# install deps
+# install lerna
-npm install
+npm install -g lerna

+# use lerna to hoist dependencies and link local dependencies
+lerna run bootstrap --hoist=packages/stream-consumer

+# cd to the stream-consumer
+cd packages/stream-consumer

 # build and run
 npm start
 ```

 ## Contributing